Jasikasamantha/Startup-Growth-and-investment-data-analysis/README.md

 Insight:
 Reveals leading startups in each country based on investment, providing a snapshot of regional startup champions.

+---

-15.Yearly Trends in Startup Foundation
+15. Yearly Trends in Startup Foundation